Elaine-dev/arvestbank/dev-docs/site-studio.md

 Documentation specifically to site studio for the Arvest build.

 ## Development Changes
 1. Use BLT to get the latest Site Studio package.
-BLT automatically imports and rebuilds the latest Site Studio assets through the [BLT Site Studio plugin] (https://github.com/davidtrainer/blt-site-studio).
+BLT automatically imports and rebuilds the latest Site Studio assets through the [BLT Site Studio plugin](https://github.com/davidtrainer/blt-site-studio).
   ```
   $ blt setup
   or